x

 If you have any questions or concerns, please feel free to reach out the Program Manager, Tano Trevino at tano.trevino@tamiu.edu or 956.326.2499

-The Agenda Will Include:
+The Topics Covered Include:

-• Overview of scientific method & research
+• Overview of the Scientific Method & Research

-• Review of data types & basic statistics
+• Review of Data Types & Basic Statistics

 • CV/Resume Writing